-This is why a trial order should not only be treated as a quick production batch.
-It should be treated as a controlled test run.
+Therefore, a trial order should not be viewed merely as a regular production batch, but a controlled test run.

 Below are some common reasons why a tinplate or TFS test run may not go smoothly.